coolboydev8/blog-django-react/frontend/README.md

 # Front-end part

-Project was created with `Vite` tool.
+Project was created with tool named:

+- Vite

 Used technologies: